codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is a centipedes's favorite Beatle song?
-I want to hold your hand, hand, hand, hand...
+Did you hear about the campsite that got visited by Bigfoot?
+It got in tents.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+.at is the top-level domain for what country?
- 1. Broadwell
+ 1. Argentina
- 2. Coffee Lake
+ 2. Austria
- 3. Skylake
+ 3. Angola
- 4. Sandy Bridge
+ 4. Australia

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  Austria
 </details>